-2 Our Core Earnings research is based on the latest audited financial data, which is the calendar 2021 10-K in most cases.
+1 Our Core Earnings research is based on the latest audited financial data, which is the calendar 1Q23 10-Q in most cases.
+Price data as of 5/15/23.
 Operating Earnings from S&P Global is based on the same time frame.